Danielerikrust/CH9121/README.md

     command .write(b'\x57\xab\x04') = uart1 TCP connection status
     command .write(b'\x67\xab\x03') = number of TCP reconnections

+Experimentation shows that we can set both Uarts on Pico 91 to have identical target ports.
+These will both connect to the same Uart1 local port on Pico 81.
+This strategy also leaves Uart 0 open for real time querries.
+I will experiment with these real time querries to validate the hypothesis.

+    eth.u0targetport = 4000
+    eth.u1targetport = 4000

 We can establish the following hardware & software associations:

 >     command .write(b'\x57\xab\x03') = uart0 TCP connection status = TCPCS1 (CH9121 chip pin 30) = CH1 LED